oswhytecodes/weather-app/README.md

 A lite Weather App using [The Open Weather API](https://openweathermap.org/)

-Built with Vite, React, Redux and Tailwind
+Built with Vite, React, Typescript, Redux and Tailwind

 Project was inspired by Konstantin Münster via a Medium article on organizing a React project